grafana/grafana/docs/sources/developers/plugins/publish-a-plugin.md

 **Can I decide a date when my plugin will be published?**

-- No. We can not guarantee specific publishing dates as plugins are being immediately published after a successfull review based on our internal prioritization.
+- No. We cannot guarantee specific publishing dates, as plugins are immediately published after a review based on our internal prioritization.

 ## Publishing your plugin for the first time